heaps12345/angularTest/README.md

 ## Partially Implemented Features

 All the designs are implemented except the file input button and some of the icons changed because I thought they be fine replacements in the Google Material Icons.

 showing the users email and name in the header and side nav.

+displaying number of files or folders.

 ## Not Implemented Features

 Anything to do with sharing files.

 Downloading the files.